Convergence estimates for the Magnus expansion IA. Uniformly convex algebras: Integral operators on with nonnegative kernels

 holds for any $t\in[0,1]$. \end{commentx}

 Consequently, in the setting of the previous theorem,

 If $m$ is small, then majorization and minorization by rectangularly based step functions provide easily computable absolute estimates (with relatively greater tolerance).
 In general, it can be useful to pass to powers of $I_K$ in order to get better estimates for the spectral radius.
+For the sake of completeness, we state